MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/asynchronous-refresh.md

 ## POST /refreshes

 To perform a refresh operation, use the POST verb on the /refreshes collection to add a new *refresh* object to the collection.
-The Location header in the response includes the **refreshId**.
+The Location header in the response includes the **requestId**.
 Because the operation is asynchronous, a client application can disconnect and check the status later if required.

 Sample request